 Social Research Library

-Until 1961, the Lange Education Library occupied the site of the present Social Welfare Library.
+Until 1961, the Lange Education Library occupied the site of the present Social Research Library.

-The Social Welfare Library was originally established in 1957 as a unit of the Social Sciences Library and was located in Stephens Hall where the Ethnic Studies Library is currently situated.
+The Social Research Library was originally established in 1957 as the Social Welfare Library, a unit of the Social Sciences Library, and was located in Stephens Hall where the Ethnic Studies Library is currently situated.

 Upon relocation of the School of Education to Tolman Hall in 1963, the chambers at either end of the reading room were walled off, as was the main second-floor corridor.
 The library was installed in the spaces currently occupied by rooms 215-218.
 Emptied of books, cavernous, and lit by graceless fluourescent lights that replaced the Beaux Arts originals, the reading room was became little more than a passageway through the building.

 The reading room languished until 1986, when a major renovation led by the School of Social Welfare restored the space.
 The reading room now "is among the significant remaining interiors of Howard's campus buildings."
 (University of California, Berkeley : an architectural tour and photographs.
 Harvey Helfand.
 New York : Princeton Architectural Press, 2002.)

 School of Social Welfare

 The School of Social Welfare took up residence in Haviland Hall in 1963 after almost twenty years in makeshift campus buildings.
 Although the School was formally organized in 1944, a social welfare certificate program began in the 1920s, and antecedents of the social welfare curricula stretch back to 1904, when economics professor Jessica Peixotto first began teaching courses in social welfare.
 A comprehensive history of the School was published on the occasion of its 50th anniversary in Social Welfare at Berkeley, v.6:1 (fall 1994), HV11.C322.